datastax/terraform-datastax-ai-stack/aws/README.md

 # Datastax AI stack (AWS)

-Terraform module which helps you quickly deploy an opinionated AI/RAG stack, provided by Datastax.
+Terraform module which helps you quickly deploy an opinionated AI/RAG stack to AWS, provided by Datastax.

 It offers multiple easy-to-deploy components, including:
  - Langflow